 This is combined with our micro-simulation of the benefits system and policy knowledge to provide insight and help you target support at the household level.

-The Benefit and Budgeting Calculator combines the, often complex, interactions of the legacy benefits system, Universal Credit and Council Tax Support to help organisations ranging from housing providers, utilities, councils and advice organisations.
+The Better Off Calculator combines the, often complex, interactions of the legacy benefits system, Universal Credit and Council Tax Support to help organisations ranging from housing providers, utilities, councils and advice organisations.

 3. MaPS tools